Create a Firebase account

 -

-- Click Register app.
+- Click the Register app.

 - You will be shown your config.
-Please check next steps in Collect Your Config on what to do.
+Please check the next steps in Collect Your Config on what to do.

 -